idorax/sktm/README.md

 From now on the documentation assumes Jenkins is serving HTTP requests on the default URL of http://localhost:8080/.

-Make sure you have Python 2 installed to be able to run sktm:
+Make sure you have Python 2 and git installed to be able to run sktm:

-    sudo dnf install -y python2
+    sudo dnf install -y python2 git

 Install sktm requirements: